2003 standoff in Abbeville, South Carolina: Events leading to the standoff

 The Bixby family lived in Warren, New Hampshire.
 There, Arthur Bixby was jailed for failure to pay $850, three years after a judgement in a lawsuit.
 The family's behavior prompted the judge in the case to arrange full-time security.
 Rita Bixby reportedly had a long history of filing frivolous lawsuits in New Hampshire courts; one such lawsuit attempted to gain title to land belonging to the Bixbys' neighbors.
 The court dismissed this suit, but an undeterred Rita Bixby attempted (unsuccessfully) to hold a sheriff's sale of the property in question.
 The Bixbys also frequently attempted to bypass traditional legal processes by filing claims and suits in unofficial "common law courts", claiming that they were "sovereign citizens" and hence had the right to pursue legal action in whatever manner desired.

-In New Hampshire, Steven Bixby was convicted of driving while drunk and without a licence in 1992.
+In New Hampshire, Steven Bixby was convicted of driving while drunk and without a license in 1992.
 In 1994, an arrest warrant was issued when he missed parole check-ins and had failed to pay the fines.
 He arrived in Abbeville in the 1990s and his parents arrived in 2000.
 They moved into a small home situated at 4 Union Church Road, near the junction of South Carolina Highway 72, Union Church Road, and Horton Drive, in West Abbeville.
 The parcel of land surrounding the Bixby residence was subject to a 1960 easement granted by a previous owner, Haskell Johnson, to the state of South Carolina, allowing for the South Carolina Department of Transportation (SCDOT) to expand its right-of-way on the portion of the property adjoining Highway 72, should it desire to widen this highway in the future.
 It was debated, however, whether Johnson's granting of this easement to the state was properly recorded by Abbeville County register of deeds.
 When the 1960 easement was granted, it was permissible under state law to record highway right-of-way instruments in the records vault at the SCDOT headquarters in Columbia.
 For many years, the SCDOT has also recorded at local county courthouses.
 In this situation, the 1960 easement was only on file in the SCDOT records vault and not at the Abbeville County courthouse.